Parliament clears LLP amendment bill, decriminalises provisions

-New Delhi, Aug 4 (IANS) The Rajya Sabha on Wednesday cleared the 'Limited Liability Partnership Amendment Bill' that aims to accelerate the 'Ease Of Doing Business' campaign of the government and brings regulations for this segment at par with other large companies.
+New Delhi: The Rajya Sabha on Wednesday cleared the 'Limited Liability Partnership Amendment Bill' that aims to accelerate the 'Ease Of Doing Business' campaign of the government and brings regulations for this segment at par with other large companies.

 The bill was earlier cleared by the Lok Sabha.
 So, with Parliamentary approval now, it will become law after Presidential assent.